Cousin marriage: The Netherlands

 The Netherlands has also had a recent debate that has reached the level of the Prime Minister proposing a cousin marriage ban.
 The proposed policy is explicitly aimed at preventing 'import marriages' from certain nations such as Morocco with a high rate of cousin marriage.
 Critics argue that such a ban would contradict Section 8 of the European Convention on Human Rights, is not based on science and would affect more than immigrants.
 While some proponents argue such marriages were banned until 1970, according to Frans van Poppel of the Netherlands Interdisciplinary Demographic Institute, they are confusing cousin marriage with uncle-niece marriage.

 Sweden

 Marriage between first cousins has been legal in Sweden since at least 1686.
 Until 1844, first cousins needed a Royal consent to marry.
 In September 2023 the Government of Sweden initiated a government inquiry into banning marriage between first cousins.
 In 2024, the Swedish government proposed a bill to the Parliament to ban marriage between first cousins and end the recognition of foreign marriages between first cousins.
+On the 26th of May 2026 the Swedish parliament voted to ban marriage between cousins and other close relatives.
+The law came into force on the 1st of July 2026, but it is not retroactive.